Sharky1507/Forgery-Detection-Web-App/README.md

 - For similarity Check OpenCV and similarity_structural module from skimage.metrics is used.
 - Backend Logic was build using jquery and Flask.
 - Frontend using Vanilla Javascript and CSS.
+- The app can be accessed here: https://forgery-detection-app-60f73056fb38.herokuapp.com/